Dimensionality-Reduction Techniques for Approximate Nearest Neighbor Search: A Survey and Evaluation: Related Work and Background

-\paragraph{ANN indexes} State-of-the-art ANN indexes can be categorized into four classes, proximity-graph-based~\cite{hnsw,elpis,diskann}, PQ-based~\cite{pq,opq}, Locally-Sensitive-Hash (LSH)-based~\cite{lsh-apg,pm-lsh} and tree-based~\cite{hd-index,dumpy}. ~\cite{tkde-benchmark} conducts a nice survey on this.
-Among these solutions, the graph-based index achieves the best query performance and attracts the most interest from the academic and industrial areas~\cite{milvus,lanns}.
-Therefore in this paper, we use the graph-based index as the baseline despite that DCO also matters in other classes of indexes.
+\paragraph{ANN Indexes} State-of-the-art ANN indexes~\cite{tkde-benchmark} can be categorized into four classes, proximity-graph-based~\cite{graph-benchmark,wang2023graph}, PQ-based\footnote{\emph {PQ} stands for \emph {Product Quantization}.}~\cite{pq,opq}, Locality Sensitive Hashing (LSH)-based~\cite{lsh-apg,pm-lsh} and tree-based~\cite{hd-index,dumpy,dumpyos,odyssey} (though, some hybrid techniques have started to emerge, combining trees with LSH~\cite{DBLP:journals/pvldb/WeiPLP24}, LSH with proximity-graphs~\cite{DBLP:journals/pvldb/ZhaoTHZZ23}, and proximity-graphs with trees~\cite{elpis}; some more recent techniques do not fall in any of these four classes~\cite{suco}).
+Among the solutionss in these four classes, graph-based indexes~\cite{knngraphsurvey} achieve the best query performance for $ng$-approximate (i.e., approximate search with no guarantees~\cite{hydra2}) in-memory search, and thus, attracts much interest from the academic and industrial communities.
+In this paper, we focus on the popular HNSW~\cite{hnsw} graph-based index, which is a widely adopted index for ANNS~\cite{faiss,milvus}, and we implement our dimensionality-reduction techniques on HNSW to verify their effectiveness.

-\paragraph{DCOs for ANN search} As researchers notice that DCO is a bottleneck of ANNS, various kinds of methods have been proposed to approximate, simplify or accelerate the distance calculations.
-Some methods concentrate information in fewer dimensions to estimate the whole distance.
-For example, ADS~\cite{ads} rotates the vectors with a group of standard orthogonal basis and adaptively estimates the distance with fewer dimensions.
-LSH~\cite{lsh-apg} uses a family of hash functions to project the vectors to low-dimensional spaces while preserving the proximity with probabilistic guarantees.
-Deep learning models~\cite{seanet} can also produce dense embeddings by minimizing the reconstruction error.

-Another group of methods simplifies the computing and approximates the final distance.
-FINGER~\cite{finger} transforms the Euclidean distance into several scalar computing and a low-rank approximation with the help of pre-computed distance from close neighbors.
-Product Quantization (PQ)~\cite{pq}, segments the vector and trains a codebook on each sub-space by k-means clustering.
-Then the distance of a vector to the query can be approximated by the distance to the clustering centroids.

-Besides these techniques, researchers also propose heuristic ideas that help improve the pruning ratio~\cite{tau-mg,ads}, as well as proper utilization of vectorized execution to speed up the calculation~\cite{faiss,scann}.
-Moreover, it is worth noting that there is a large body of research work aimed at improving the quality of index structure and the efficiency of the search algorithm, which are orthogonal to this benchmark since DCO remains the building block and the bottleneck of them until now.